stateright/stateright.github.io/md-src/comparison-with-tlaplus.md

 using `cargo test --release`.
-The example below first calls `build --tests` to avoid timing dependency compilation but then revises the file timestamp to include compilation time relevant to the development iteration cycle. enables native compilation since the resulting binary does not need to be distributed.
+The example below first calls `build --tests` to avoid timing dependency compilation but then revises the file timestamp to include compilation time relevant to the development iteration cycle.

 <table><tr><td>